T-Engel/betaC/README.md

 of individuals (usually that is the smallest number of individuals found at the alpha scale)

 Like Whittaker’s beta we calculate an index of gamma over alpha.
-However here we use the rarefied richness estimates rather than the observed species richness.
+However, here we use the rarefied richness estimates rather than the observed species richness.
 The resulting index is called beta\_Sn.
-Let’s calculate it.
+Let’s calculate it with the function `beta_SN` provided by our package.

 ``` r
 beta_Sn_BCI<-beta_SN(BCI, N_min)